TheisHS/test1-itu-minitwit/work_logs/log.md

 ## March 28

 Updated circle ci pipeline to use hadolint for Dockerfile linting.
+Two ignore-rules have been added, these are common ignores in online examples.
+Current threshold is "info" level by default, this means that it will fail if we reach a severity equal to that or higher during linting.